TMClients/SiteData_TM/README.md

-# SiteData_TM_4
+# SiteData_TM for Team_Professor

-Default repo for TM SiteData examples and customizations
+Shows how a TP logo can be added to the top of a TM site